Fascination Mozart

 Container

 Many of the magnificent buildings in Switzerland's most beautiful baroque city were built during the baroque period.
 St Ursen Cathedral, for example, was consecrated in 1773, in the age of early classicism.
-The most important musical representative of this era is Wolfgang Amadeus Mozart (1756-1791), in whose honour the second edition of the three-day Mozart Festival will be held from 4 to 6 July 2025.
+The most important musical representative of this era is Wolfgang Amadeus Mozart (1756-1791), in whose honour the second edition of the three-day Mozart Festival will be held from 28 to 30 August 2026.

 Concerts with music by Salzburg's most famous composer, performed by musicians from Mozart's birthplace.
 A festival that pays homage to the musical creations of Wolfgang Amadeus Mozart: the Mozart Festival Solothurn.
 At its centre is the Ensemble Péridot Salzburg.
 An orchestra that combines historically informed musical practice with the tonal and interpretative possibilities of today, thus bringing the musical spirit of Mozart's city to Solothurn.